openstack/ironic-inspector/README.rst

 Copy ``example.conf`` to some permanent place (``/etc/ironic-discoverd/discoverd.conf`` is what is used in the RPM).
-You have to fill in configuration values with names starting with *os_*.
+Fill in at least configuration values with names starting with *os_*.
 They configure how *ironic-discoverd* authenticates with Keystone.

 .. note::